manishsaroya/map_inpainting/README.md

 that do not attempt to predict and exploit topological features of the unexplored world.

+## Implementation Details
+This repository is developed over an ongoing re-implementation of [inpainting with partial-conv](https://github.com/naoto0804/pytorch-inpainting-with-partial-conv).

 ## Requirements
 - Python 3.6+
 - Pytorch 0.4.1+